tobyweston/blog/source/_posts/2012-09-14-diff-excel-with-java-and-hamcrest.md

 ## Comparing Sheets

 Using the `WorkbookMatcher`, you can compare an entire workbook to another.
-The comparison is made against POI `Workbook` objects, so load these using the POI.
+The comparison is made against POI `Workbook` objects, so load these using POI.

 {% codeblock lang:java %}
 Workbook actual = new HSSFWorkbook(...);